secure-diversITy/splunk/splunkhelper/README.md

                                     for you and their status for easy copy & paste

-    Specific commands (executable on specific server types only):
+    Specific splunk> commands (executable on specific server types only):
     ****************************************************************************************************************
     $> splunkcmapply                Apply/Deploy configuration bundle within a index cluster
         |splunkcmdeploy             (real exec: "apply cluster-bundle")